bjd145/LearningVueJs/README.md

 ## Directives
 * Serveral examples of Vue.js Directives

+## Axios
+* A copy of Vue's Example on how to use Axios to call remote REST APIs

 ## Create Vue + TypeScript Project
 * vue create typescript
     * Follow wizard to select components - TypeScript, PWA Support and Linter